nnennandukwe/GenAI-Dev-Onboarding-Starter-Kit/README.md

 - To illustrate how to evaluate a RAG system using Ragas.
 - To offer a clear and reproducible setup for others to experiment with RAG systems.

-## Get Started with Google Colab workshop
+## Get Started with Google Colab Project to run in the browser!
 - Go to the [Gen AI Dev Starter Kit Colab](GenAI_Dev_Onboarding_Starter_Kit.ipynb) file to run the code and start building a RAG system!

 ## Project Structure
 ```
-my_rag_project/
+GenAI-Dev-Onboarding-Starter-Kit/
+├──pyproject.toml                         # project dependencies managed by Poetry
+├──doc1.txt                               # Example document about "Security and Compliance"
+├──doc2.txt                               # Example document about "Company FAQs"
+├──my_rag_project/
-├── embedding_processor.py  # Script for generating and storing embeddings
+    ├── embedding_processor_langchain.py  # Script for generating and storing embeddings
-├── evaluation_script.py    # Script for evaluating the RAG system (conceptual)
+    ├── evaluation_langchain.py           # Script for evaluating the RAG system
-├── requirements.txt        # List of Python packages required
-└── README.md               # This file
+└── README.md                             # This file!
 ```

-## Setup and Installation
+## Alternative: Local Setup and Installation

 ### Prerequisites
 - Python 3.9 or higher
 - Poetry for dependency management
 - An OpenAI API key

-### 1. Clone the Repository (if applicable)
+### 1. Clone the Repository
 If you have cloned this project from a Git repository, navigate to the project directory.

 ### 2. Install Poetry